• Pricing

 • You require advanced security features with strict permission controls for sensitive documents

-• You work in an environment where automated redaction of sensitive information is critical
+• You work in an environment where powerful AI features like automated redaction of sensitive information are critical

 • You need PDF tools that integrate with enterprise systems like Salesforce, SharePoint, and Zapier